withastro/astro/docs/src/pages/en/reference/renderer-reference.md

 > Keep in mind that this transform doesn't need to handle TSX separately from JSX, Astro handles that for you!

-`jsxTransformOptions` receives context about whether it’s running in `development` or `production` mode, as well as whether or not it’s running in SSR or client hydration.
+`jsxTransformOptions` receives context about whether it's running in `development` or `production` mode, as well as whether or not it's running in SSR or client hydration.
 These allow you to pass separate Babel configurations for various conditions, like if your files should be compiled differently in SSR mode.

 ```ts
 export interface JSXTransformOptions {